ayushgopal/MovieRevenue_ML/README.md

 This project is created as a part of guided project of the course *Complete 2020 Data Science & Machine Learning Bootcamp* conducted by udemy.

 Uses basic python library for ML like numpy/pandas/sci-kit learn/matplotlib etc.

+Includes cleaning of raw data, performing linear regression on cleaned data and plotting data using scatter chart to show schematics.